 The credit card payment date is the date on which a customers monthly payment must reach the credit card company.
 As a customer you will need to make that payment in advance of this date.
 This is to ensure that you allow enough time for the payment to reach the credit card company.

 If you are paying by post, then you need to allow plenty of time for the cheque to reach the credit card company.
-Remember also that it may take a couple of days for the cheque to clear.
+Remember also that it may take a couple of days for the cheque to then clear.

 When paying by internet banking, allow for the time it takes for a payment to be made from your bank to the credit card company bank.
 You should not assume that the payment will be made on the same day.

 If your credit card payment date falls on a weekend or on a bank holiday, then you also need to make the payment earlier to ensure that the payment is received before the due date.

 We would always recommend that you setup a direct debit for at least the minimum monthly payment amount.
 This will ensure that you never miss a credit card due date.